 Maceration of Wine Must for Red Wine

 The maceration of red wines lasts from 2 to 4 weeks.
 After the maceration is completed, the winemaker finally squeezes and filters the slurry to obtain a clear liquid (must) without any solid particles.
 During maceration, boiling also takes place when alcohol is formed from sugar.
-During the maceration process, tannins are transferred from the stalks, seeds, and skins to the must, which is very important for the character of the wine and helps in the healthy aging of the wine.
+During the maceration process, tannins are transferred from the stalks, seeds, and skins to the must, which is very important for the wine’s character and helps in the healthy aging of the wine.

 If we macerate red grapes for a very short time (from a few hours to a few days), we get rosé wine.

-Different Types of Maceration of Wine Must
+Different Types of Maceration

 Red Wine Production Process: